Are you living in an apartment and tired of breathing unhealthy air?

-Cleaning your apartment once or twice a week by dusting and vacuuming is a great way to cut down on all types of harmful particles floating around your apartment as well as dust mites that may be living in your carpet.
+Cleaning your apartment once or twice a week by dusting and vacuuming is a simple way for how to get rid of dust floating in the air in your apartment as well as dust mites that may be living in your carpet.

 4. Removing Your Shoes at the Door